 Blog Names To Avoid

-Before I help you think of a blog name idea and give you some blog name inspiration, I need to first start with the no-no’s of a travel blog name because these are pretty cut and dry.
+Before I help you think of a blog name idea and give you some blog name inspiration, I need to first start with the no-no’s of travel blog names because these are pretty cut and dry.
 By listing names to avoid, it will help to narrow down your list of possible names for your travel blog.

 Don’t be cliché